 The Galesburg Woman’s Club Scholarship is administered by GFWC Illinois.
 The program has operated for decades.
 Its mission is to promote education, leadership, and service among Illinois students.

-• GFWC Illinois (subject) administers (predicate) the district-level awards (object).
+- GFWC Illinois administers the district-level awards.

-• Local students (subject) benefit (predicate) from financial support (object).
+- Local students benefit from financial support.

 Scholarship Categories